 Hire Space's Ultimate Virtual Event Networking Tips:

 1) Ask attendees to keep their cameras on if possible.
 This will help the interaction flow better and establish trust by putting a face to the name.
 They should also be somewhere with good lighting and have strong wifi to avoid blurriness and lag!
+Not all attendees will feel comfortable with this, so try and give them the option - a good workaround is to use a platform with both video and audio breakout options, such as Arena.

 2) Enable live chat throughout the event.
 This will mean that attendees will be interacting all day and building rapport by weighing in on certain sessions and having conversations that then may be continued during the dedicated networking sessions.